freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

 Optional: Daily Journalist alerts
 ---------------------------------

-When a SecureDrop has little activity, checking daily only to find there is no new messages from Sources is a burden.
-It is more convenient for Journalists to be notified daily via encrypted Daily Journalist Alert emails about whether or not there has been new activity from Sources in the past 24 hours.
-If the email shows new messages or files were received, the Journalist can check their SecureDrop Workstation.
+When a SecureDrop has little activity, checking daily only to find there is nothing new is a burden.
+Daily Journalist Alerts can notify Journalists via encrypted emails about whether or not there has been new messages or file submissions from Sources in the past 24 hours.
+If the email shows new Source activity, the Journalist can check their SecureDrop Workstation.

 Daily Journalist alerts are optional, and can be configured during or after installation.